The Tap Labs return to Halifax, Nova Scotia this summer...and for 2 weeks!

 TAP LABS

-THE DETAILS for 2025:
+THE DETAILS for 2026:

 Dates:

 Heather's Tap Labs are a place for focused, independent learning in a supportive community environment.
-The classes are kept small to encourage one on one communication between musicians and dancers and to nurture an understanding of the collaborative nature of music and dance.
-Heather strongly believes that artists should learn in the process of creativity, not imitation, and so supports the students in developing their own unique voice through discovery and listening.
+The classes are kept small to encourage one on one communication between instrumentalists and tap dancers and to nurture an understanding of the collaborative nature of music and dance.
+Heather strongly believes that artists should learn in the process of creativity, not imitation, and so she supports the students in developing their own unique voice through discovery and listening.

 What to expect;